-- File a discrimination charge with the Equal Employment Opportunity Commission in Alaska
+- Filing a Discrimination Charge with the Equal Employment Opportunity Commission in Alaska

 Alaska Unemployment Resources